kirakira-dev/NintendoClientsWiki/Pia-Protocol.md

 **NEX** *(Up to 5.45):*

 The session key is obtained from the game server during [matchmaking](Match-Making-Types#matchmakesession-structure).
+Pia always uses 128-bit AES.
+If the game server sends a key that is longer than 16 bytes, Pia only uses the first 16 bytes of the key.

 **LDN** *(Up to 5.6):*